Why have the Harmony Test?

 After the scan we complete the paperwork and you read through and sign the consent form.
 We then take 2 tubes of blood and send these to the lab.

 If you are having the bloods only service we will complete the paperwork and take the bloods as above.
 There is plenty of time to ask any questions.

 The bloods are sent to The Doctors Lab in London who have the license to process the samples.
 The results take 7-10 days to come back to us.
 Once we receive the results via email, we call you to discuss the findings and then email you the copy of the results.
 Once you receive the email/results you can always contact us if there is anything you need to discuss.

-The results will come back as 0.01% probability which is your low risk result or 99.9% which is your increased risk result.
-If low risk the report can be put in your notes and no further follow up required.
-If the results show an increased risk we will discuss whether you would like us to refer you onto the screening midwives at your local hospital or contact them directly yourself.
+The results will come back as 0.01% probability which is your low chance result or 99.9% which is your increased probability result.
+If low probability the report can be put in your notes and no further follow up required.
+If the results show an increased probability we will discuss whether you would like us to refer you onto the screening midwives at your local hospital or contact them directly yourself.
 The screening midwives will talk you through further options from this point.